 There is now a modern hospital on Providenciales along with a good number of skilled private doctors.
 We can arrange emergency evacuations from Pine Cay by boat or plane if necessary – during daylight hours only.
 We have a supply of oxygen and a defibrillator on Pine Cay and Management personnel are trained in CPR.
 Should you have special medical needs please discuss them with our reservations office upon booking your trip, and remind our manager upon your arrival.

-In keeping with our “Unplugged” philosophy, we respectfully ask guests to place the cell phones in their safes and not use them until they leave the island.
-IF it is necessary to make a call, feel free to go by the tennis court, away from others, to speak as sound carries.
-Please do not use cell phones in guest rooms as there is no “white noise” to drown out your voice from interfering with the solitude and quiet others have come to expect.
-Cell phone use is prohibited on Club property including the beach so as not to disturb others.
+In keeping with our “Unplugged” philosophy, we respectfully ask guests to silence their phones, including sound notifications and rings.
+If it is necessary to make a voice call, feel free to go by the tennis court, away from others, to speak as sound carries.
+Please do not speak on cell phones in guest rooms as there is no “white noise” to drown out your voice from interfering with the solitude and quiet others have come to expect.
+Talking on a cell phone is prohibited on Club property including near the pool and beach so as not to disturb others.